-If trigger points are troubling your serratus anterior, you might experience pain mainly at the side of your ribcage and low down at the inner side of your shoulder blade.
+If trigger points are troubling the serratus anterior, you might experience pain at the side of the ribcage and at the lower and inner side of the shoulder blade.

-Furthermore, pain can radiate down the whole inner side of your arm.
-Also your inner hand and 4th and 5th finger might be painful – not shown in the pictures below -.
+Furthermore, pain can radiate down the whole inner side of the arm.
+Also, the inner hand and 4th and 5th finger might be painful – not shown in the pictures below-.

 The serratus mainly contributes to…

 These are mostly limited to pain or a stitch during breathing.

 The reason for this is that your chest expands during respiration, which in turn stretches your serratus anterior with every inhalation.